cardstack/cardstack-documentation/guides/concepts/grants.md

 The `who` relationship determines who we are giving permission to.
 It is a list, and a user must match _every_ entry in the list in order to benefit from the grant.
 Each item in the list is a reference to one of the following things:

 ### Who: A user
 Which content-types are used to represent users is app-specific, based on the set of authenticator plugins you configure and how you map them into your own user types.
-But if you allow people to log in as `{ type: 'users, id: '1' }`, then you can put `{ type: 'users', id: '1' }` here in the `who` relationship and it will apply to that specific user.
+But if you allow people to log in as `{ type: 'users', id: '1' }`, then you can put `{ type: 'users', id: '1' }` here in the `who` relationship and it will apply to that specific user.

 ### Who: A group